samjones00/docs/docs/_documentation/Config-AppHost.md

     MapExceptionToStatusCode = new Dictionary<Type, int>(),
     UseSaltedHash = false,
     FallbackPasswordHashers = new List<IPasswordHasher>(),
-    UseSameSiteCookies = false,
-    UseSecureCookies = true,   // good default to have, but needed if UseSameSiteCookies=true AllowSessionIdsInHttpParams = false,
+    AllowSessionIdsInHttpParams = false,
     AllowSessionCookies = true,
     RestrictAllCookiesToDomain = null,